adrianog3/react-native-typescript/README.md

 - `react/react-in-jsx-scope`: currently it's no longer necessary to import React in jsx/tsx scope, so disable this rule to avoid unnecessary imports.
 - `react/jsx-filename-extension`: this configuration contains a list of extensions used for react files.
 - `no-use-before-define`: disabling this rule will allow the use of variables and functions before they are declared.
+- `import/prefer-default-export`: disabling this rule makes the use of default export optional.

 To finish eslint configuration add the following lines in your `package.json` file: